 1. Go to a candidate’s profile (e.g., from the pipeline view).

 2. In the candidate profile sidebar, expand the Screening Assistant section.
-The summary shows how candidates matched each requirement, indicating whether criteria are met or not met.
+You’ll see a summary of how many criteria were met, with each marked as met or not met.

 Filter and sort candidates